OlegEremenko991/Stocks-Tinkoff/README.md

-# Stocks-Tinkoff
+# Stocks
-Test task for Tinkoff
+Test task made for Tinkoff.
+The app downloads all data through the Internet.

 ## What you can do with this app

-1. Scroll through a list of companies
+1. Scroll through a list of companies.
-2. See stocks info for the selected company
+2. See stocks info for the selected company.
-3. If there is no internet connection, you will get an alert
+3. If there is no Internet connection, you will get an alert.

 ## Screenshots and video